speckworks/graphs/README.md

 # graphs
-This was the solution to Depth First and Breadth First Search in JavaScript that we came up with at NYC Coders meetup in early 2020.
+This was the solution to Depth First and Breadth First Search in JavaScript that we came up with at NYC Coders meetup.